cpu/vexation/site/content/posts/delta-offset/index.md

     - /delta-offset
 ---

 Welcome back!
-If this is your first visit to VeXation you may want to start by reading about [the project](../welcome), the [development environment](../setup), or the work in progress [PE infector virus](../pe-infector-basics) I'm extending in this post.
+If this is your first visit to VeXation you may want to start by reading about [the project][welcome], the [development environment][setup], or the work in progress [PE infector virus][pe-infector] I'm extending in this post.

+[welcome]: /2019/01/lets-write-a-virus/
+[setup]: /2019/01/getting-set-up/
+[pe-infector]: /2019/01/pe-file-infector-basics/

 # Recap

-At the end of the [last post](../pe-infector-basics) I completed [`minijector`](https://github.com/cpu/vexation/tree/cpu-pijector-wip/minijector), a PE executable file infector virus that can add its code to `.exe` files found in the same directory by adding a new section to the to-be-infected target.
+At the end of the [last post][pe-infector] I completed [`minijector`](https://github.com/cpu/vexation/tree/cpu-pijector-wip/minijector), a PE executable file infector virus that can add its code to `.exe` files found in the same directory by adding a new section to the to-be-infected target.
 There are a handful of shortcomings that prevent `minijector` from being a real functional virus.
 To recap, the virus code quickly falls apart for generations after 0:

 1. The virus code relies on a data section that isn't copied into the infected program.
 Variable references will all be broken.
 1. The way the virus code uses Win32 API functions will not work - a layer of indirection was broken and the first API function call will crash.